tale-toul/OCPonpremviaACM/README.md

 $ sudo update-ca-trust extract
 ```

 Create the install-config.yaml file.

 This repository contains a reference install-config.yaml file for a connected vSphere IPI installation at **IPI/Orig-install-config.yaml**

-To create the initial configuration file use the command the following command.
+To create the initial configuration file use the following command.
 The information required is in the email from RHDP.
 For the VIP for API and Ingress use the NAT IP described in the email.
+The cluster name is the GUID described in the same email.

 ```
 $ openshift-install create install-config